Dispatch confirms no threat at Wichita North High after false shooting call

 Hayden Catholic High School in Topeka received a similar call this afternoon, which also turned out to be false.

-KSN has sent a crew to the scene and will update this story with more information as it comes available.
+KSN will update this story with more information as it becomes available.